lucasquemelli/House_Rocket/README.md

 **Step 04 - Insights**: the highlight of the main insights.

-**Step 05 - Conversion of insights**: converting insights into business results.
+**Step 05 - Conversion of insights**: converting insights and the answers to business problems into business results.

 **Step 06 - Deploy**: publishing the results to Heroku (cloud environment).